NEW

 Is it safe for me to get the vaccine if I have a health condition such as diabetes, high cholesterol, obesity, or heart disease?

-Currently approved COVID-19 vaccines may be administered to people with underlying medical conditions if they have not had a severe allergic reactions to other vaccines or injectables.
+Currently approved COVID-19 vaccines may be administered to people with underlying medical conditions if they have not had severe allergic reactions to other vaccines or injectables.

 People with a weakened immune system due to other illnesses or medication, may receive the COVID-19 vaccine.
 However, they should be aware of the limited safety data on the mRNA COVID-19 vaccines.
+If you have additional questions about whether it is safe for you to get the COVID-19 vaccine, talk with your healthcare provider.

 Is it safe for me to get the vaccine if I am pregnant or breastfeeding?